 Like you, I was caught in between spreadsheets and fancy project management software…

-It got to a point where I couldn 't keep up in Excel.
+It got to a point where I couldn 't keep my up in Excel.
 Manually creating a timeline and coloring individual cells was tedious.
 I lacked a clear overview of what everyone was working on.
 My spreadsheets were always outdated.
-And when I had to make changes to the schedule – chaos.
+And when I had to make changes to the Gantt chart - chaos.

 So I tried MS Project, which came with its own challenges…

 The learning curve was steep (the 2016 MS Project manual has 516 pages!).
-It was impossible to get my team to look at and contribute to my project plans.
+It was impossible to get my team to look at and contribute to my project plans and Gantt charts.
 I was fighting against the software whenever I tried to plan projects my way.
 And the cost… well you know all about that already.

-So in 2009, I created Tom's Planner — the middle ground that was missing…
+So in 2009, I created Tom's Planner — the online Gantt chart maker that is the middle ground that was always missing…

-If you 're planning something less complex than a mission to Mars, you 'll find what you 're looking for in Tom's Planner.
+If you 're in need of a Gantt chart but you 're planning something less complex than a mission to Mars, you 'll find what you 're looking for in Tom's Planner.

-Everything is drag and drop, point and click.
-It 's so easy to use that you can have a professional-looking Gantt chart up today.
+It's online, webbased, everything is drag and drop, point and click.
+It 's so easy to use that you can have a professional-looking online Gantt chart up today.